bkclarke/ctd_batch_gui/Readme.txt

 dependencies
 -----------------

-While Python and associated libraries are cross platform capable, SBE Data Processing is not.
-This application will only work on OS's capable of running SBE Data Processing.

 Python language and associated libraries do not need to be downloaded to run this application.

+SBE Data Processing software must be installed.

 SBE data processing modules must be correctly configured for seamless data processing.